Medbat/ChessJS/ECMAScript 5 and 6 comparison.md

 ##Default & Wildcard
 Marking a value as the default exported value and mass-mixin of values.

-Chrome 52,Opera 39,Edge 14,Firefox 48 - F
+Chrome 52,Opera 39,Edge 14,Firefox 48 - Fully supported,
-Internet Explorer 11 - N
+Internet Explorer 11 - Not supported
 ###ES6
 	//  lib/mathplusplus.js
 	export * from "lib/math";